-Motion Profile Select motion profiles 1, 2, 3 or 4.
-Send Accel/Decel Send the acceleration & deceleration parameter to the indexer. (steps/sec2) Send Base Spend Send the base speed parameter to the indexer. (steps/sec) Send Max Speed Send the maximum speed parameter to the indexer. (steps/sec) Send Index Number Send the index number parameter to the indexer. (steps) Begin Motion Motor will ramp up to maximum speed and keep moving until a limit switch is triggered or the index is complete.
+Motion Profile Select motion profiles 1, or 2.
+Send Accel/Decel Send the acceleration & deceleration parameter to the indexer. (steps/sec 2) Send Base Spend Send the base speed parameter to the indexer. (steps/sec) Send Max Speed Send the maximum speed parameter to the indexer. (steps/sec) Send Index Number Send the index number parameter to the indexer. (steps) Begin Motion Motor will ramp up to maximum speed and keep moving until a limit switch is triggered or the index is complete.
 Soft Limit Motor will ramp down to base speed and continue running until the index is complete.
 Hard Limit Stop any motor motion.
 Direction Set direction to clockwise or counter-clockwise.
 Reduced Current Set reduced current on or off.
-Microstep Resolution Set microstep resolution to divide by 1, 2, 4, or 8.
 Verify Parameters Updates and displays controllers parameters and resets the error codes.